 Castor oil has been used at the end of pregnancy to bring on labor.
 It can cause severe diarrhea and cramping of the bowel and uterus.
 However, if the lower part of the uterus (cervix) is not ready, these contractions will not bring on labor.
 If you are at the end of your pregnancy, your health care provider can discuss other ways to begin labor.

 Can I use laxatives while breastfeeding?

 While some of the medications may get into the blood of the mother, the amount that passes into milk is usually low.
 However, mineral oil can get into the blood and mother’s milk in greater amounts, so it should be used carefully.
-Other options may be a better choice.
+Contact a MotherToBaby specialist to discuss your specific laxative medication.

 There are occasional reports of infants with loose stools when the mother uses laxatives.
 There have been no reports of problems in babies that are breastfeeding while the mother is using recommended doses of laxatives.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Be sure to talk to your health care provider about all of your breastfeeding questions.